chrisamaral/formerly/README.md

 	}]
 }
 ```

-Now your job is to come up with a *single form* to fill all this stuff, scary right?
+Now suppose your job is to come up with a *single form* to fill all this stuff, scary right?
 Of course it is, especially from a UX point of view but a job is a job so... `formerly` to the rescue!
 Here is how we could represent that same object as a form component:

 ```js
 import {Form, Entity, Input, Select} from 'formerly'